16858 South D Street Victorville, CA 92395

 - Annual Station Ridership (2013)

 |Facility Ownership||City of Victorville|

 |Parking Lot Ownership||City of Victorville|

 |8 Long Term Parking Spaces||8 Short Term Parking Spaces||Accessible Platform|

 (202) 906-3918 (ph)

 Local Community Links:

-The stop in Victorville is a shelter on a platform.
-Located at the Victor Valley Transportation center, Amtrak’s service to the town began in 1990 and continues since 1994 on the Southwest Chief.
+The Victorville station is a shelter on a platform located at the Victor Valley Transportation center.
+Amtrak service to the town began in 1990 and continues since 1994 on the Southwest Chief.